 We spend half an hour observing the Pooja before returning to the seminar hall.

 2 PM – Kolam of Bhadrakali

 We broke for lunch and I stepped into the temple to see how the Kollam or Rangoli is progressing.
 I was stunned by what I saw.
 A huge outline defines the Devi with 8 arms.
-Each hand having a defining Ayudh or weapon in hand.
+Each hand has a defining Ayudh or weapon in hand.
 Roughly half of her body was colored and the other half was in waiting.

 This is when I learned about the 5 colors used in the making of Kalamezguttu – Red, Yellow, Black, Green, and White.
 All colors are made from natural sources – that used to be a normal thing in India before chemicals invaded us.
-White is made from rice flour, black from charcoal, yellow from turmeric, green from green leaves.
+White is made from rice flour, black from charcoal, yellow from turmeric, and green from green leaves.
 Red is either made by mixing turmeric with lime.